kemenril/LoRaFox/README.md

    * A **Heltec WiFi LoRa 32** (tested)
    * A **TTGO LoRa or LoRa 32** (untested)
+   * A similar enough board to one of the above (One TTGO V1 clone is tested and working, but didn't even have the LoRa transceiver's pin DIO2 hooked into anything.
+This board required soldering at a 0.3mm pin pitch to make it work.
+Buyer beware.)
    * Something like what's described in the included schematic (also untested for the moment)

 ### Buid settings for the Arduino IDE: